TheThingsNetwork/docs/_content/network/cli/index.md

 Your Applications and Devices can be managed via [The Things Network Console](../console/index.md), but you can also use the CLI, if you're into that kind of thing. 😎

 ![Architecture](architecture.png)

-> To use `preview.console.thethingsnetwork.org` you need an account at  [`preview.account`](https://preview.account.thethingsnetwork.org).
-Accounts on `account.thethingsnetwork.org` will not work.